Leptospermum gregarium

-Leptospermum gregarium is a species of shrub that is endemic to eastern Australia.
-Its young stems are hairy the leaves are egg-shaped to lance-shaped with the narrower end towards the base, the flowers are white and arranged singly or in pairs on short side branches and the fruit remain on the plant at maturity.
+Leptospermum gregarium is a species of flowering plant that is endemic to eastern Australia.
+It is a shrub with hairy young stems, egg-shaped to lance-shaped leaves with the narrower end towards the base, white flowers arranged singly or in pairs.
 It usually grows in dense stands in swamps or along rocky creeks in high altitude place in northern New South Wales and south-eastern Queensland.

 Description

 Leptospermum gregarium is a shrub that typically grows to a height of about 2 m.
 Older stems have bark that is shed in strips or small flakes and younger stems are covered with fine hairs.
 The leaves are broadly egg-shaped to lance-shaped with the narrower end towards the base, mostly 5-10 mm long and 2.5-4 mm wide but sometimes longer.
 The flowers are white and are borne singly or in pairs on short side branches, and are less than 10 mm in diameter.
 The floral cup is hairy, about 3 mm long on very short pedicel.
 The sepals are triangular to more or less round, 1.5-2 mm long, the petals about 3-4 mm long and the stamens 1.5-2 mm long.
 Flowering mainly occurs from November to December and the fruit is a capsule mostly 5-6 mm in diameter and remain on the plant at maturity.